How to prepare for the challenge?

 Drink Water, Sleep Well, and THINK CIRCULAR!

 Think about what drives you to behave in ways that protect the environment.
-How you were first exposed to sustainability regarding food systems, and how you would best be stimulated to introduce circular initiatives into your daily shopping and consumption behaviors.
+How you were first exposed to sustainability regarding food ecosystems, and how you would best be stimulated to introduce circular initiatives into your daily shopping and consumption behaviors.
 Now think about your peers and the ways they engage in certain behaviors, how can you educate these individuals, with the use of digital technologies, to adopt more sustainable behaviors in their daily lives?

 Why is it important to find a solution to this challenge?